rtasalem/homelab/README.md

 [Cloudflared](./compose.cloudflared.yaml) - A.k.a. the Cloudflare daemon to support the use of Cloudflare tunnels.
 [Portainer](./compose.portainer.yaml) - GUI for managing container environments, specifically Docker containers.

+## Environment variables

+Please use the [`.env.example`](./.env.example) file as a reference for what variables need to be present in the `.env` file (which should be located at the root of the project).

 ## Scripts

 To run any of the services listed under this homelab project, [`start`](./start) and [`stop`](./stop) scripts have been configured to start either all or specified services.